SDS-192-Intro/CSC120-A5/rubric.md

 ### Level 3 (3 pts)

-PART 1 pt: The `Passenger` class uses appropriate methods from the `Car` class to implement its `boardCar(...)` and `getOffCar(...)` methods
+YES 1 pt: The `Passenger` class uses appropriate methods from the `Car` class to implement its `boardCar(...)` and `getOffCar(...)` methods

-NO 1 pt: The `Train` class has all expected attributes / relationships with the other classes
+YES 1 pt: The `Train` class has all expected attributes / relationships with the other classes

-NO 1 pt: The `Train` class has all expected methods, making use of methods from other classes as appropriate
+YES 1 pt: The `Train` class has all expected methods, making use of methods from other classes as appropriate